 Full-time and part-time applicants (MA, MSc, MBA, MRes, DBA, DCA, DTh and EdD taught programmes)

-Applicants may apply online at UKPASS, the UCAS online applications system for postgraduate programmes in the UK.
+Applicants can apply online through UCAS postgraduate.
 Applicants need to complete the registration process before creating their application online.
-Full details are on the website located at UKPASS.
+Full details on how to apply can be found on the UCAS website.

 If you are unable to complete your application online, it is possible to apply directly to the University by completing the Masters Direct Entry Application Form.